zachlasiuk/arm-software-developers-ads/content/learning-paths/desktop-and-laptop/intro/find-hardware.md

 Some single board computers have enough performance to implement Linux based desktop computers.
 The [Pinebook](https://www.pine64.org/pinebook/) and [Pinebook Pro](https://www.pine64.org/pinebook-pro/) are good examples of these.
 The [Raspberry Pi 400](https://www.raspberrypi.com/products/raspberry-pi-400/) is powered by a [Raspberry Pi 4b](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) module.

-### TBD move to Embedded / Server paths?

-A good example is the [Khadas Edge2](https://www.khadas.com/edge2).

-The [Honeycomb LX2 workstation](https://www.solid-run.com/arm-servers-networking-platforms/honeycomb-servers-workstation/#honeycomb-workstation) is another example of an Arm computer built for developers.